405 KAR 8:001. Definitions for 405 KAR Chapter 8.

 2. Allow suspended solids to settle out; and

-(c) That shall not include secondary sedimentation control structures, including a straw dike, riprap, check dam, mulch, dugout, or other measure that reduces overland flow velocity, reduces runoff volume, or trap sediment, to the extent that the secondary sedimentation structure drains into a sedimentation pond.
+(b) Does not mean secondary sedimentation control structures, including a straw dike, riprap, check dam, mulch, dugout, or other measure that reduces overland flow velocity, reduces runoff volume, or trap sediment, to the extent that the secondary sedimentation structure drains into a sedimentation pond.

-(109) "Significant, imminent environmental harm" means an adverse impact on land, air, or water resources which resources include, but are not limited to, plant and animal life as further defined in this subsection.
+(110) "Significant, imminent environmental harm" means an adverse impact on land, air, or water resources including plant and animal life as further defined in paragraphs (a) and (b) of this subsection.

-(a) An environmental harm is imminent, if a condition, practice, or violation exists which:
+(a) An environmental harm is imminent, if a condition, practice, or violation exists that:

 1. Is causing environmental harm; or

-2. May reasonably be expected to cause environmental harm at any time before the end of the reasonable abatement time that would be set by the cabinet's authorized agents pursuant to the provisions of KRS Chapter 350.
+2. Could reasonably be expected to cause environmental harm at any time before the end of the reasonable abatement time that would be set by the cabinet's authorized agents pursuant to the provisions of KRS Chapter 350; and

 (b) An environmental harm is significant if that harm is appreciable and not immediately reparable.

-(110) "Slope" means average inclination of a surface, measured from the horizontal, generally expressed as the ratio of a unit of vertical distance to a given number of units of horizontal distance (e.g., 1v:5h).
-It may also be expressed as a percent or in degrees.
+(111) "Slope" means average inclination of a surface, measured from the horizontal, generally expressed as the ratio of a unit of vertical distance to a given number of units of horizontal distance (e.g., 1v:5h).
+It could also be expressed as a percent or in degrees.

 (d) "C horizon."
 The deepest layer of soil profile.
 It consists of loose material or weathered rock that is relatively unaffected by biologic activity.

-(115) "Soil survey" means a field and other investigation, resulting in a map showing the geographic distribution of different kinds of soils and an accompanying report that describes, classifies, and interprets the soils for use.
-Soil surveys shall meet the standards of the National Cooperative Soil Survey.
+(116) "Soil survey" means a field and other investigation, resulting in a map showing the geographic distribution of different kinds of soils and an accompanying report that describes, classifies, and interprets the soils for use.
+Soil surveys meet the standards of the National Cooperative Soil Survey.

 1. Improvement or modification of coal lands within, for access to, or in support of surface coal mining and reclamation operations in the petitioned area;